offalynne/Input/docs/6.2/Functions-(Virtual-Button-Properties).md

 |`min`|number  |Minimum threshold value|
 |`max`|number  |Maximum threshold value|

-?> This method is only relevant for dpad- and thumbstick-type virtual buttons.
+?> This method does not affect virtual buttons configured with the `.button()` method.

 #### **Example**